-A Christian perspective on what happens to a person’s spirit when they die.
+A Christian perspective on what happens to a person’s spirit, and their body, when they die.

 The evidence of what happens after death is sparse in the Old Testament and more complete in the New Testament.
 The first question is what is the nature of man?
 Biologically it is clear that the body deteriorates after death and its elements are taken up to be used by other living organisms.
 If humans are merely physical it is hard to deny the fact that after death we simply cease to exist.
 There is no other option.
 Some may argue that we are reincarnated, but reincarnation presupposes that there is something in us besides the matter and energy that forms our bodies.
 If we are nothing more than the carbon, hydrogen, oxygen, and other elements that are our building blocks, there is nothing to reincarnate.

 If humans are a combination of physical and spiritual (material and immaterial) elements then while the body recycles to be used by another, the spiritual part either dies with the body or remains somewhere.

 The Nature of Man – a hybrid of Material and Immaterial

 |Genesis 2:7||God formed man out of the dust of the earth and breathed into him and he became a living soul (נפש nephesh – life, person, mind, living being).
 This “breath of God” suggests that man has a non-material element|